Sasha Jenkin Registered Member MBACP (Accredited) BA

 - Dealing with Distress: Working with Suicide and Self Harm - Carolyn Spring

-- I will have completed the Level 1 training in Internal Family Systems by May 2021.
-Also I will have completed the Internal Family Systems Online Circle, Foundations of the IFS model by September 2021.
+- I will have completed the Internal Family Systems Online Circle, Foundations of the IFS model by September 2021.

 In addition to working with private clients, I have worked with several organisations over the years, offering the following: